Has A Painful Experience Prevented You From Living The Life You Want?

 I don’t regard the people who come to see me as clients or patients; rather, I see you as a person—an individual with your own unique experiences.
 I’ll always strive to meet you where you are and help you develop healthy coping mechanisms and a treatment strategy that speaks to you.

 One of the research-driven methods I use for treating trauma and PTSD is EMDR.
-EMDR uses guided eye movements, relaxation techniques, and structured talk therapy to create a distance between you and the event that allows you process memories and emotions without being overwhelmed by them.
+EMDR uses guided eye movements, relaxation techniques, and structured talk therapy to create a distance between you and the event that allows you to process memories and emotions without being overwhelmed by them.
 Additionally, I use various approaches to Cognitive Behavioral Therapy (CBT) for identifying and changing adopted or distorted beliefs about yourself that may be complicating the healing process.

 I also specialize in clinical hypnotherapy—a combination of deep relaxation and guided visualization that allows you to process your experience without the emotional charge.
 Like watching a movie from another room through frosted glass, clinical hypnotherapy lets you confront your pain without it being able to touch you.